 Money in Cuba is a complicated and ever-changing topic.
-The country went from a dual currency to a single currency, and changed the conversion rate from 25 to 120 CUP for 1 USD over night.
+The country went from a dual currency to a single currency and changed the conversion rate from 25 to 120 CUP for 1 USD overnight.
 Add to that limited access to international banking services, and you get the perfect recipe for a complicated money management situation.
 Nevertheless, we’ve been to Cuba in 2023, and know all the recent updates about this delicate and important topic.

 Currencies & How to Exchange Money